 Meet the Expert

 Shah feels that choosing a ring set is a marker of unity and a symbol of the couple’s commitment to each other.
 “When chosen purposefully, it serves as a great metaphor for equality and your new life together,” she says.
 “It’s a sign that this is not just another jewelry piece you own.”
 When bought together, there is also the added advantage of possible price incentives.

 This is jewelry you will be wearing every day for the rest of your life, so it’s important that the design and colors reflect your personality.
 Invest time in your research—whether you’re buying a ready set or customizing it—to keep any unpleasant surprises at bay.
-Shah suggests playing with proportions for an interesting look: “Mixing shapes promises a visual appeal.
-Certain center tops with a wedding band style may not look elegant.
-So your engagement ring could be a semi-mount, set with a loose diamond of your choice.”
+Celebrities' ring stacks are a great source of inspiration.
+Stars like Carrie Underwood wear a curved band that complement the engagement ring's center stone.

-Ahead, scroll through 15 wedding ring sets we love.
+Ahead, scroll through 30 wedding ring sets we love.